Fragility and hysteretic creep in frictional granular jamming: Experiment

-\paragraph*{Protocol ---} We initially place all disks in the interrogation chamber in random positions and move the boundary plates to an initial packing fraction chosen {\it a priori} to fall comfortably in an unjammed state.
-The disks are subject to friction (both with the bottom boundary and with each other) and the system jams below the random close packed density $\phi_{rcp} \approx 0.84$.
+We initially place all disks in the interrogation chamber in random positions and move the boundary plates to an initial packing fraction chosen {\it a priori} to fall comfortably in an unjammed state.
+The disks are subject to friction (with the glass bottom, the boundary and with each other) and the system jams below the random close packed density $\phi_{RCP} \approx 0.84$.
 After each quasi-static step, a 10 s time-trace of all six boundary sensors is collected at a sampling frequency of 1 KHz followed by a digital image of the whole system.
 The time-averaged value of the trace constitutes the pressure measured by the boundary sensor at a particular value of $\phi$.
-The boundaries are then moved through a quasi-static step ($\Delta \phi = 1 \times 10^{-4}$), and the procedure is repeated.
-We do not tap/anneal the system after each quasi-static step ---as is often done in numerics--- nor do we excite the system vibrationally to breakdown frictional effects: we are interested in studying the system evolution at ``zero temperature'' as it occurs under the control of a single parameter, namely $\phi$.
+The boundaries are then moved through a quasi-static step ($\Delta \phi$), and the procedure is repeated.
+The only control parameter in this experiment is the quasi-static step $\Delta \phi$.
+No other external excitation or perturbation is applied.
+As a consequence, this experiment studies the pack evolution at ``zero granular temperature''.
+Unlike ideal jamming, real-world experiments have to contend with friction.
+Usually, frictional effects are circumvented by applying a granular temperature via acoustic excitation or vibration of boundaries that relax frictional stresses.
+In the absence of any such mechanism in this experiment, frictional effects become fully manifest.
+The ideal jamming requirements of zero temperature and zero friction are, experimentally, mutually incompatible.
+Meeting the zero friction requirement violates the zero temperature requirement and vice versa.
+Secondly, we do not tap the system after each quasi-static step to mimic annealing in simulations \cite{MSLB2007}.
+Tapping the system in experiments (or annealing in simulations via gradient minimization or alternative methods), no matter for how short a duration, or how weak in amplitude, is tantamount to application of an effective granular temperature which violates the zero temperature requirement.
+In order to understand the role of granular temperature, we performed one experimental run, discussed below, where the system is subjected to gentle (but systematically uncontrolled) tapping after each quasi-static step.